-To achieve a Certificate III in Beauty Services a total of FIFTEEN (15) units of competency must be completed comprising ELEVEN (11) Core and FOUR (4) Elective units as detailed in the packaging rules and listed below.
+To achieve a Certificate II in Salon Assistant a total of twelve (12) units of competency must be completed comprising eight (8) core and four (4) elective units as detailed in the packaging rules and listed below.

 |Code||Module/Unit of Competency||